-Should an employee leave the employment of the County prior to qualifying for retirement benefits, that employee shall have the right to apply for a refund of the employee's contribution along with interest earned on his/her contribution.
-The employee shall not be entitled to the County's portion contributed to the system on his/her behalf, should the employee make a withdrawal.
+Should an employee leave the employment of the County prior to qualifying for retirement benefits, that employee shall have the right to apply for a refund of the employee's contribution along with interest earned on their contribution.
+The employee shall not be entitled to the County's portion contributed to the system on their behalf, should the employee make a withdrawal.

-County employees eligible for membership in TCDRS include elected officials, appointed officials or department heads, regular full-time employees and regular parttime employees.
+County employees eligible for membership in TCDRS include elected officials, appointed officials or department heads, regular full-time employees and regular part-time employees.

-An employee is eligible to receive lifetime monthly pension payments after terminating employment if he/she has:
+An employee is eligible to receive lifetime monthly pension payments after terminating employment if they have: